 Haut Medoc

-La Lagune – same appearance as a day before tasted at the property.
+La Lagune – the same appearance as a day before tasted at the property.
 Well-packed with fruit, very stylish, sappy and refined, silky texture, precise and well-composed.
 94p.
 La Tour Carnet – as always, big fruity wine with a good portion of oak and fruit.
 A very good balance.
 92p.

-Cantemerle and Citran - sappy, fine acidity, intense flavours, fine structure, well-balanced, very good finish.
+Cantemerle and Citran - sappy, fine acidity, intense flavors, fine structure, well-balanced, very good finish.
 91p.
 Camensac and Coufran - similar but lighter.
 90p.
 Beaumont – pleasant, fruity, round, charming, tasty.
 89-90p.
 OK wines - Lamarque 88p and Belgrave 87p.

 Medoc